scious/documentation/docs/bask/latest.md

    - Bask uploads `./dist/plugin.json` to bubble.io/plugin_editor.
    - Detecting that you've updated your app, Bask's [Auto Refresh](#auto-refresh) reloads your plugin test page.
 3. Review your test results.
-4. Switch back to VS Code to edit code as needed.
+4. Switch back to VS Code (or Cursor) to edit code as needed.

 ## Getting started

 To install Bask, you can tap `Install` on our [VS Code Marketplace page](https://marketplace.visualstudio.com/items?itemName=Scious.Bask) or search the phrase `Bask` within VS Code's Extensions tab.
+The same goes for installing in Cursor!

 Once installed, you can run the `Bask Switch Plugin` command to get started.
 First time users will be prompted to enter an API key which can be purchased [here](https://scious.io/plugins/bask).